Luca-maxwell99/capstone-project/README.md

 ## Project Overview

 This project builds a modular data engineering pipeline to extract, transform, and load publicly available NHS Accident & Emergency (A&E) datasets into a SQL database.
-The goal is to surface meaningful operational insights through interactive visualisations using Streamlit — helping NHS analysts, clinicians, and managers make data-driven decisions.
+The goal is to surface meaningful operational insights through interactive visualisations using Streamlit, helping NHS analysts, clinicians, and managers make data-driven decisions.

 # Project Structure